OpenNews/opennews-website/_posts/2025-11-20-opennews-to-build-a-butterfly.md

 date: 2025-11-20 10:30
 author: Jessica Morrison
 tags: OpenNews
 excerpt: A lot can happen in a chrysalis.
+Jessica Morrison reflects on a year of growth for OpenNews ahead of our 15th birthday in 2026.

 ---